MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/main.md

 ## Import the main solution into the main environment

-Create an environment in which to set up the Automation Kit.
+Create an environment in which to set up the automation kit.

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).